How to run a marathon in Africa: Your 2026 Marrakesh Marathon guide

 Where to stay for the Marrakesh Marathon?

-With potential road closures (and the mayhem traffic) on marathon day, you’d want to eliminate use of any form of transportation.
-We therefore recommend choosing accommodation in walking distance from the start/finish area – in either the Hivernage or Sidi Mimoun areas.
-The city centre is flat, so walking 1-2km to the marathon is easy (and not a bad idea afterwards either to prevent you from stiffening up).
+With potential road closures (and the mayhem traffic) on marathon day, you’d want to eliminate the use of any form of transportation.
+We, therefore, recommend choosing accommodation within walking distance from the start/finish area – in either the Hivernage or Sidi Mimoun areas.
+The city centre is flat, so walking 1-2km to the marathon is easy (and not a bad idea afterwards to prevent you from stiffening up).
 Our recommendations for accommodation near the Marrakech Marathon start/finish are (in order of walking distance):

 NameProperty FeaturesPrice IndicatorBook Now